valkey-io/valkey-doc/docs/reference/cluster-spec.md

-If the map between masters and replicas is fixed, the only way to make the cluster more resistant to the above scenario is to add replicas to every master, however this is costly as it requires more instances of Redis to be executed, more memory, and so forth.
+If the map between masters and replicas is fixed, the only way to make the cluster more resistant to the above scenario is to add replicas to every master, however this is costly as it requires more instances of Valkey to be executed, more memory, and so forth.

 An alternative is to create an asymmetry in the cluster, and let the cluster